-Annica has conducted research within human-robot interaction, smart homes and evaluations thereof since 2009.
+Annica has previously conducted research within human-robot interaction, smart homes and evaluations thereof.
 She recieved her PhD degree in Information Technology in 2013 from Örebro University.
 The topic of the PhD thesis was: Measuring the quality of interaction in mobile robotic telepresence using presence, spatial formations and sociometry. (see thesis)

 Annica has worked as a researcher, work package leader, test site coordinatior, co principal-investigator and assistant project manager in a number of projects during her time at Örebro University.
 Projects include: the AAL JP project ExCITE (Enabling Social Interaction Through Robotic Telepresence), the FP7 project GiraffPlus (Combining social interaction and long term monitoring for elderly), the Länsförsäkringar Research Foundation project "En metod för att mäta ett sensornätverks inverkan på Trygghet, the Vinnova testbed "Smarta äldre", and the Knowledge Foundation distributed research environment E-care@home.

-Annica is currently also a co-supervisor for one PhD student employed at Örebro University and one industrial PhD student at Mälardalen University.
+She is currently the co-supervisor of one PhD student in Computer Science at Örebro University since spring 2017 and one industrial PhD student in Electronics at Mälardalen University since 2020.

 Fall prevention and gait monitoring.
-One of the subprojects of ESS-H+ is focused at fall prevention and gait monitoring.
-The current research comprises: (1) assessments of needs and requirements on technology through the interviews with staff at an Orthopaedic clinic in Region Västmanland, observations of staff making fall risk assessments on patients after undergoing surgery, (2) the conduction of a literature study to (a) determine which requirements can possibly be met by existing technology and (3) to outline where technology development is needed to fulfil requirements.
+One of the subprojects of ESS-H+ focused at fall prevention and gait monitoring.
+The current research comprised: (1) assessments of needs and requirements on technology through the interviews with staff at an Orthopaedic clinic in Region Västmanland, (2) the conduction of a literature study to (a) determine which requirements can possibly be met by existing technology and (3) to outline where technology development is needed to fulfil requirements.

 Mitigating type 2 diabetes mellitus using technology and physical activation.
 The conduction of a case study on how physiological and quality of life aspects among T2DM patients are affected by following a specific physical activity scheme (guide and follow up).
 Survey on (1) what information Swedish nurses specialized on the patient groups provide non-insulin treated T2DM patients with and (2) what information the non-insulin treated T2DM patients perceive that they have obtained.